Tran-Research-Group/tran-research-group.github.io/_research/marl.md

 We work on multi-agent reinforcement learning (MARL) methods to create teams of autonomous agents that can work together to solve challenging tasks, such as search-and-rescue, traffic control, autonomous driving, and warehouse robotics.

+## Communication-aware learning with mission constraints

+This work explores theory and algorithms for autonomous agents to coordinate in a way that satisfies mission requirements with limited communication capabilies.

 ## Improving decentralized training with successor features

 <video muted autoplay="autoplay" loop="loop" width="500px" controls>